sparkflows/sparkflows-docs/docs/quick-start/01-create-datasets.rst

    :width: 60%

-In this case, the data file did not have a header row.
-So Fire gave it standard column names of ``C0, C1`` etc.
+If the data file did not have a header row, Fire Insights will give standard column names of ``C0, C1`` etc.

 You can update the column names in the schema based on your data.